TiLied/CSharpToJavaScript/README.md

 # CSharpToJavaScript
 Brute forcing conversion(generating) from C# to Javascript.

-This is a personal project with purpose to learn and understand better c# and js at the same time.
+This is a personal project with the goal of learning and understanding c# and js at the same time.
 Many stuff is not supported and some won't.
 Updates will be happening when I'm using this library.(irregular)

 [Nuget package](https://www.nuget.org/packages/CSharpToJavaScript/)  | [Website](https://tilied.github.io/CSTOJS_Pages/) | [Try it online!](https://tilied.github.io/CSTOJS_Pages/BWA/) | [CLI](https://github.com/TiLied/CSTOJS_CLI) | [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=tilied.cstojs-vscode-ext) | [VS Extension](https://marketplace.visualstudio.com/items?itemName=tilied.cstojs-vs-ext)